payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/snmp-notifier.md

 #### Community

 The community string is used to to establish trust between managers and agents.
-The community names are essentially passwords; most vendors ship their equipment with default community strings: `public` for a read-only community (allows reading data values, but doesn't allow modification) and `private` for the read-write community (allowed to read and modify data values).
+The community names are essentially passwords; most vendors ship their equipment with default community strings: `public` for a read-only community \(allows reading data values, but doesn't allow modification\) and `private` for the read-write community \(allowed to read and modify data values\).
 It's important to change these defaults on production environments.

 The notifier configures all traps with the `public` community string by default.

 #### OID - Object Identifier

 Agents expose management data as variables composed in a structured hierarchy.
 SNMP does not define which variables are exposed by a managed component.
-Instead, SNMP uses an extensible design which allows applications and services to define their own hierarchies and other metadata (such as type and description of the variable), which are described in a Management Information Base (MIB).
-MIBs describe the structure of the management data of a device subsystem using a hierarchical namespace composed of Object Identifiers (OID).
+Instead, SNMP uses an extensible design which allows applications and services to define their own hierarchies and other metadata \(such as type and description of the variable\), which are described in a Management Information Base \(MIB\).
+MIBs describe the structure of the management data of a device subsystem using a hierarchical namespace composed of Object Identifiers \(OID\).
 Each OID uniquely identifies a variable sent in the SNMP trap by the agent.

-TODO -- Additional information about the OID that the notifier uses and its default
+TODO -- Additional information about the OID that the notifier uses and its default value

 In order for a **network management system** to understand a trap sent to it by an agent, the management system must know what the OID defines.
 Therefore, it must have the MIB for that trap loaded in its configuration.